asg5704/gremlin/README.md

 ## Installation

 To install `gremlin`, you can download the binaries [here](https://github.com/asg5704/gremlin/releases).
-Remember to puth the path to the binary in your `PATH`.
+Remember to put the path to the binary in your `PATH`.

 ## Usage